-CSFM[2:0] C Shaping Filter Mode, Address 0x17 [7]
+CSFM[2:0] C- Shaping Filter Mode, Address 0x17[7]

-The C shaping filter mode bits allow the user to select from a range of low-pass filters for the chrominance signal.
-When switched in automatic mode, the widest filter is selected based on the video standard/format and user choice (see settings 000 and 001 in Table 30).
+The C-shaping filter mode bits allow the user to select from a range of low-pass filters, SH1 to SH5 and wideband mode for the chrominance signal.
+The autoselection options automatically select from the filter options to give the specified response.
+(See settings 000 and 001 in Table 32).

-Table 30.
+Table 32.
 CSFM Function